 Light smoked glass globe with aluminium reflector inside.
-Excellent condition.
+Vintage condition.

 This wall lamp is part of the Globe series by Frank Ligtelijn, who became a member of Raak’s design team in the early 1960s.